Sustainsys/Saml2/docs/identity-server-3-okta.rst

 ---------------------------------------------
 If you don't already have an instance of Okta (or don't have access to one with admin / configuration privileges), you can create a developer instance.
 Ultimately, you will want to add an "Application" to this instance.
 Add one, and give it some kind of name, and you will get to the important part of configuring the application.
-I've included a screenshot below with its "Show Advanced Settings" selected, and highlighted the 6 important parts of the configuration.
-I'll explain each one in turn.
+Below is the SAML settings screen and a description of how to specify these options.

 .. image:: OktaAppOptions.png